Speech therapy massage in Almaty — what you need to know

 Manual speech therapy massage

 Manual massage is a basic technique that every speech therapist in our center masters.
 We work with fingertips: stroking the tongue from root to tip, kneading the cheeks from the inside, massaging the orbicularis oris muscle.
 It is safe, painless, but requires precise knowledge of anatomy.
-For example, with hypotonia, we use more intensive kneading movements to "wake up" the muscles, and with hypertonia, slow stroking to relieve spasm.
+For example, with hypotonia we use more intense kneading movements to "wake up" the muscles, and with hypertonia — slow stroking to relieve spasm.
 Manual massage takes 10–15 minutes and can be combined with articulation exercises in the same session.
 We often prescribe it for children from 2.5 years old, when probes are still frightening, but fingers are perceived calmly.

 Novikova probe massage

-Probe massage is an original method by Elena Novikova that we use for complex cases: dysarthria, alalia, pronounced hypertonicity.
-The set of speech therapy probes includes 8 instruments: a ball for relaxing the tongue, a fork for activating the tip, a hatchet for working the root.
-The work requires high qualifications — our speech therapists undergo training and hold a speech therapy massage certificate.
-Probe massage receives mixed reviews: older children (4–6 years old) often tolerate it calmly, while younger ones may cry during the first 2–3 sessions but then get used to it.
-Importantly, probes are sterilized after each patient, and we use disposable gloves.
-The course typically consists of 10–15 sessions, after which parents notice that the child has started to feel their tongue and lips better.
+Probe massage is an original method by Elena Novikova that we use for complex cases: dysarthria, alalia, pronounced hypertonia.
+The set of speech therapy probes includes 8 instruments: a ball for relaxing the tongue, a fork for activating the tip, a hatchet for working on the root.
+The work requires high qualifications — our speech therapists undergo training and have a speech therapy massage certificate.
+Probe massage receives mixed reviews: older children (4–6 years old) often tolerate it calmly, while younger children may cry during the first 2–3 sessions but then get used to it.
+Importantly, the probes are sterilized after each patient, and we use disposable gloves.
+The course is usually 10–15 sessions, and after it, parents notice that the child has begun to feel their tongue and lips better.

 Speech therapy massage with spoons

-Speech therapy massage with spoons is a find for anxious children and parents who are afraid of probes.
-We take ordinary teaspoons (warm, not cold) and perform stroking on the lips, tongue, and cheeks.
-The technique is simple but effective: the spoon does not injure the mucous membrane, does not cause a gag reflex, and children perceive it as a game.
-Spoon massage works especially well for hypersalivation — we stimulate the orbicularis oris muscle, and saliva stops flowing.
-The downside: deep work on the tongue with a spoon is impossible, so for dysarthria we combine it with manual massage.
+Logopedic massage with spoons is a great option for anxious children and parents who are afraid of probes.
+We use regular teaspoons (warm, not cold) and perform stroking movements on the lips, tongue, and cheeks.
+The technique is simple but effective: the spoon does not injure the mucous membrane, does not trigger the gag reflex, and children perceive it as a game.
+Massage with spoons works especially well for hypersalivation — we stimulate the orbicularis oris muscle, and drooling stops.
+The downside: deep tongue work with a spoon is not possible, so for dysarthria we combine it with manual massage.
 Duration — 5–7 minutes, suitable for children from 1.5 years old.

-Speech therapy massage with a toothbrush is a method we recommend for home reinforcement.
-A new soft toothbrush (children's) is used, and circular movements massage the tongue, lips, and inner cheeks.
+Speech therapy massage with a toothbrush — a method we recommend for home reinforcement.
+Take a new soft toothbrush (children's) and massage the tongue, lips, and inner cheeks in circular motions.
 This stimulates blood circulation and receptors, which is especially beneficial for hypotonia.
 However, there is a nuance: at home, parents often press too hard or do it too intensely, causing a gag reflex.
-Therefore, we first demonstrate the technique during a consultation and then provide a guide.
-Self-administered speech therapy massage with a toothbrush is effective as a supplement, but not a replacement for a professional session.
+Therefore, we first demonstrate the technique during a consultation and then provide a handout.
+Doing speech therapy massage with a toothbrush at home is effective as a supplement, but not a replacement for a professional session.

-Each disorder requires its own massage regimen.
-We do not work "blindly" — before the course, we conduct a diagnostic assessment of muscle tone and salivation to select the technique.
-Below is a table showing which type of massage and which effect we achieve for different conditions.
+Each disorder requires its own massage scheme.
+We do not work "blindly" — before the course, we conduct a diagnosis of muscle tone and salivation to select the technique.
+Below is a table showing which type of massage and what effect we achieve for different conditions.

 |---|---|---|